museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.3.7 =
+Version 5.3.6 contains a bugfix that fixes compatability with WordPress SEO and is recommended for all users.

 = 5.3.6 =
 Version 5.3.6 contains minor bugfixes and a small security fix and is recommended for all users.